George V of Hanover: Early life

 Portrait of George as a boy by Thomas Lawrence, 1828.

-George was born on 27 May 1819 in Berlin, the only son of Prince Ernest Augustus, Duke of Cumberland and Teviotdale.
+George was born on 27 May 1819 in Berlin, the only legitimate son of Prince Ernest Augustus, Duke of Cumberland and Teviotdale.
 Ernest Augustus was the fifth son of George III of the United Kingdom and his wife, Charlotte of Mecklenburg-Strelitz.
 Prince George's mother was Princess Frederica, niece of Queen Charlotte, the daughter of Charles II, Grand Duke of Mecklenburg-Strelitz and Frederica of Hesse-Darmstadt.
 George was seventh in the line of succession to the British throne at birth and later became the son of the heir presumptive.

 Prince George was baptised on 8 July 1819 at a hotel in Berlin where his parents were staying, by the Rev. Henry Thomas Austen (brother of author Jane Austen).
-His godparents were the Prince Regent (represented by the Duke of Cumberland), Frederick William III of Prussia, Alexander I of Russia, Crown Prince Frederick William of Prussia, Prince William of Prussia, Prince Frederick of Prussia, Prince Henry of Prussia, Prince and Princess William of Prussia, Georg, Grand Duke of Mecklenburg-Strelitz, Duke Charles of Mecklenburg, the Dowager Empress of Russia, Wilhelmine of Prussia, Queen of the Netherlands, Princess Augusta Sophia of the United Kingdom, the Hereditary Princess of Hesse-Homburg, Princess Mary, Duchess of Gloucester and Edinburgh, Princess Sophia of the United Kingdom, Princess Alexandrine of Prussia, the Hereditary Princess of Hesse-Kassel, the Duchess of Anhalt-Dessau, Princess Ferdinand of Prussia, Princess Louisa of Prussia, and Princess Radziwiłł.
+His godparents were the Prince Regent (represented by the Duke of Cumberland); Frederick William III of Prussia; Alexander I of Russia; Crown Prince Frederick William of Prussia; Prince William of Prussia; Prince Frederick of Prussia; Prince Henry of Prussia; Prince and Princess William of Prussia; Georg, Grand Duke of Mecklenburg-Strelitz; Duke Charles of Mecklenburg; the Dowager Empress of Russia; Wilhelmine of Prussia, Queen of the Netherlands; Princess Augusta Sophia of the United Kingdom; the Hereditary Princess of Hesse-Homburg; Princess Mary, Duchess of Gloucester and Edinburgh; Princess Sophia of the United Kingdom; Princess Alexandrine of Prussia; the Hereditary Princess of Hesse-Kassel; the Duchess of Anhalt-Dessau; Princess Ferdinand of Prussia; Princess Louisa of Prussia; and Princess Radziwiłł.

 George spent his childhood in Berlin and in Great Britain.
 He lost the sight of one eye following a childhood illness in 1828, and in the other eye following an accident in 1833.
 His father had hoped that the young prince might marry his cousin, the future Queen Victoria, who was older by three days, thus keeping the British and Hanoverian thrones united.
 However, nothing came of the plan.